mikebianco/vaessl-doa/README.md

 Official implementation of *Semi-supervised source localization with deep generative modeling*, (Bianco et al. 2021) ([paper](https://doi.org/10.1109/ACCESS.2021.3087697)).
 In this machine learning-based approach to acoustic source localization, a variational autoencoder (VAE) is trained to generate the relative transfer function (RTF) phase for two microphones.
 The VAE model is trained in parallel with a classifier network, which estimates the direction of arrival for an acoustic source.
 Both models are trained on both labelled and unlabeled RTF-phase sequences, generated from speech in reverberant environments.

-This deep generative semi-supervised approach performs well relative to fully-supervised and conventional, signal processing-based source localization approaches when large, but sparsely labeled datasets are available.
+This deep generative semi-supervised approach performs well relative to fully-supervised and conventional, signal processing-based source localization approaches when large, but sparsely labeled, datasets are available.
 Further, the trained VAE can conditionally generate RTF-phase sequences.

 As part of this study, a new room acoustics dataset was collected onbtained in a classroom at the Technical University of Denmark (DTU) (Fernandez-Grande et al. 2021)
 ([dataset](https://dx.doi.org/10.21227/c5cn-jv76)).
 This dataset included off-grid and off-range source locations, to test model generalization.
 To obtain reverberant speech data, speech segments were obtained from the [Librispeech devlopment corpus](https://www.openslr.org/12) and convolved with recorded room IRs.
 More details of the process are given in our [paper](https://doi.org/10.1109/ACCESS.2021.3087697).